mackoj/mackoj/README.md

 ## About Me

-Calm, thoughtful and curious developer, currently building Sambot.
-Worked on apps for PagesJaunes, SeLoger, Lacoste, Louboutin, KLM, Boomerang and help Mojo with delivery efficiency.
-Been building apps since 2010 in small and big teams.
+Calm, thoughtful and curious developer, currently at Jay & Jay(Sambot).
+Been building apps since 2010 in small and big teams for PagesJaunes, SeLoger, Lacoste, Louboutin, KLM, Boomerang and help Mojo with CI/CD.

 Outside of regular app development I've contribute to many open source tools that I use and created a lot of tools to improve my team workflow.